cloudflare/cloudflare-docs/content/durable-objects/api/transactional-storage-api.md

 - {{<code>}}reverse{{</code>}}{{<param-type>}}boolean{{</param-type>}}

   - If true, return results in descending order instead of the default ascending order.
-  - Note that enabling this does not change the meaning of `start`, `startKey`, or `endKey`. `start` still defines the smallest key in lexicographic order that can be returned (inclusive), effectively serving as the endpoint for a reverse-order list. `end` still defines the largest key in lexicographic order that the list should consider (exclusive), effectively serving as the starting point for a reverse-order list.
+  - Enabling `reverse` does not change the meaning of `start`, `startKey`, or `endKey`. `start` still defines the smallest key in lexicographic order that can be returned (inclusive), effectively serving as the endpoint for a reverse-order list. `end` still defines the largest key in lexicographic order that the list should consider (exclusive), effectively serving as the starting point for a reverse-order list.

 - {{<code>}}limit{{</code>}}{{<param-type>}}number{{</param-type>}}